-A nanometer, $10^{-9}$ m, is about ten times the size of the smallest atoms, such as hydrogen and carbon, while a micron is barely larger than the wavelength of visible light, thus invisible to the human eye.
-A millimeter, the size of a pinhead, is roughly the smallest size available in present day machines.
-The range of scales from millimeters to nanometers is one million, which is also about the range of scales in present day mechanical technology, from the largest skyscrapers to the smallest conventional mechanical machine parts.
-The vast opportunity for making new machines. spanning almost six orders of magnitude from 1 mm to 1nm, is one take on Richard Feynman's famous statement [4]: "there is plenty of room at the bottom".
-If L is taken as a typical length, 0.1 nm for an atom, perhaps 2 m for a human, this scale range in L would be $2 \times 10^{10}$ .
-If the same scale range were to apply to an area, 0.1 nm by 0.1 nm vs 2 m × 2 m, the scale range for area $L^2$ is 4 × 10.
-Since a volume $L^3$ is enclosed by sides L, we can see that the number of atoms of size 0.1 nm in a $(2 \text{ m})^3$ volume is about $8 \times 10^{30}$ .
-Recalling that Avogadro's number $N_A = 6.022 \times 10^{23}$ is the number of atoms in a gram-mole, supposing that the atoms were C, molar mass 12 g; then the mass enclosed in the $(2 \text{ m})^3$ volume would be $15.9 \times 10^4 \text{ kg}$ , corresponding to a density $1.99 \times 10^4$ kg/m (19.9 g/cc).
-(This is about 20 times the density of water, and higher than the densities of elemental carbon in its diamond and graphitic forms (which have densities 3.51 and 2.25 g/cc, respectively) because the equivalent size L of a carbon atom in these elemental forms slightly exceeds 0.1 nm.)
+A nanometer, 10^{-9} m, is about 10 times the size of the smallest atoms, such as hydrogen and carbon, while a micron is barely larger than the wavelength of visible light, thus invisible to the human eye.
+A millimeter, the size of a pinhead, is roughly the smallest size available in present-day machines.
+The range of scales from millimeters to nanometers is one million, which is also about the range of scales in present-day mechanical technology, from the largest skyscrapers to the smallest conventional mechanical machine parts.
+The vast opportunity for making new machines, spanning almost six orders of magnitude from 1 mm to 1 nm, is one take on Richard Feynman's famous statement [4]: "there is plenty of room at the bottom."
+If L is taken as the typical length, 0.1 nm for an atom, perhaps 2 m for a human, this scale range in L would be 2×10^{10} .
+If the same scale range were to apply to an area, 0.1 nm by 0.1 nm versus 2 m \times 2 m, the scale range for area L^2 is 4×10^{20} .
+Since the volume L^3 is enclosed by sides L_1 , we can see that the number of atoms of size 0.1 nm in a $(2 \text{ m})^3$ volume is about 8×10^{30} .
+Recalling that Avogadro's number $N_A = 6.022 \times 10^{23}$ is the number of atoms in a gram mole, supposing that the atoms were 12C, molar mass 12 g; then the mass enclosed in the (2 m)3 volume would be 15.9×10^4 kg, corresponding to a density 1.99×10^4 kg m-3 (19.9 g cc-1).
+(This is about 20 times the density of water, and higher than the densities of elemental carbon in its diamond and graphitic forms (which are 3.51 and 2.25 g cc^{-1} , respectively), because the equivalent size L of a carbon atom in these elemental forms slightly exceeds 0.1 nm.)

-A primary working tool of the nanotechnologist is facility in scaling the magnitudes of various properties of interest, as the length scale L shrinks, e.g., from 1 mm to 1 nm.
+A primary working tool of the nanotechnologist is facility in scaling the magnitudes of various properties of interest, as the length scale L shrinks, for example, from 1 mm to 1 nm.

-Clearly, the number of atoms in a device scales as $L^3$ .
-If a transistor on a micron scale contains $10^{12}$ atoms, then on a nanometer scale, $L'/L = 10^{-3}$ it will contain 1000 atoms, likely too few to preserve its function!
+Clearly, the number of atoms in a device scales as L^3 .
+If a transistor on a micron scale contains 10^{12} atoms, then on a nanometer scale, $L'/L = 10^{-3}$ it will contain 1000 atoms, likely too few to preserve its function!

-Normally, we will think of scaling as an isotropic scale reduction in three dimensions.
-However, scaling can be thought of usefully when applied only to one or two dimensions, scaling a cube to a two-dimensional (2D) sheet of thickness a or to a one-dimensional (1D) tube or "nanowire" of cross sectional area $a^2$ .
-The term "zero-dimensional" is used to describe an object small in all three dimensions, having volume $a^3$ .
-In electronics, a zero-dimensional object (a nanometer sized cube $a^3$ of semiconductor) is called a "quantum dot" (QD) or "artificial atom" because its electron states are few, sharply separated in energy, and thus resemble the electronic states of an atom.
+Normally, we think of scaling as an isotropic scale reduction in three dimensions.
+However, scaling can be thought of usefully when applied only to one or two dimensions, scaling a cube to a two-dimensional (2D) sheet of thickness a or to a one-dimensional (1D) tube or "nanowire" of cross-sectional area a^2 .
+The term "zero-dimensional" is used to describe an object small in all three dimensions, having volume a^3 .
+In electronics, a zero-dimensional object (a nanometer sized cube a3 of semiconductor) is called a "quantum dot" (QD) or "artificial atom" because its electronic states are few, sharply separated in energy, and thus resemble those of an atom.